-The 1953 law that established the Academy assigns us the job of guiding the development of the Hebrew language.
-To fulfill that role we provide Hebrew terms, for which there is ongoing demand, and set the rules of standard Hebrew grammar, punctuation, orthography, and transliteration, modifying them occasionally as needed.
+The 1953 law that established the Academy entrusts us with guiding the development of the Hebrew language.
+In keeping with this role, the Academy continually approves new Hebrew terms, and we set the rules of standard Hebrew grammar, punctuation, orthography, and transliteration, modifying them occasionally as needed.

 Terminology

-The world’s constant flux generates a continuous need for new Hebrew terms.
+The world’s constant flux generates an ongoing demand for new Hebrew terms.
 In responding to this need the Academy prefers, when possible, to draw upon Hebrew words already in use, or to repurpose obscure or obsolete ones, rather than coining brand-new words.

 Grammar